maplibre/maplibre-gl-directions/README.md

 ### Standard Controls

 Provides standard map-controls.
-Currently, there's only 1 (loading-indicator), but there are more to come.
+Currently, there're only 2 of them (loading-indicator and bearings), but there are more to come.

 ### TypeScript support